awsdocs/amazon-transcribe-developer-guide/doc_source/training-data-permissions.md

      1. From **Policy actions**, choose **Attach policy**

-     1. Choose the IAM role that you want to attach the policy to\.
+     1. Choose the IAM role you want to attach the policy to\.
    + Choose **Create policy**\.

      1. Choose **JSON**\.